vippsas/vipps-login-api/vipps-login-api-quick-start.md

 1. Copy the query param `code` from the URL that the browser was redirected to after finishing Vipps Login.
 Paste this code into the key `code` in the active Postman environment.
 1. Send request `Get token` to get the access token and id token.
 1. Send request `Get user info` to get user info of the logged-in user.

+## Make API calls for Vipps Login from phone number
+1. Send request `Get OIDC well-known`.
+This will populate the environment variables `init_ciba_endpoint`, `token_endpoint` and `userinfo_endpoint` used in subsequent requests
+2. Send request to `Init CIBA Authentication`.
+This will trigger a push message to the Vipps app registered with the `mobileNumber` in your environment.
+This request will populate the environment variable `auth_req_id` used for the subsequent `Token` request
+3. Authenticate in Vipps app and approve login request.
+4. Send request to `Token` endpoint.
+This will populate the environment variable `access_token` used for the subsequent request.
+5. Send request to `Get user info`.
+This will use the token from (4) to obtain the userinfo of the logged-in user

 See the
 [API reference](https://vippsas.github.io/vipps-developer-docs/api/login)